 Aren’t building regulations and planning permission the same thing?
 Well actually they’re not!

-Unless you have Permitted Development Rights, something you can read about in detail here, you need to check whether you must obtain planning permission before proceeding with the installation.
+Unless you have Permitted Development Rights, you need to check whether you must obtain planning permission before proceeding with the installation.

 All the information you need to know about planning permission can be found in a FREE downloadable document on our Helpful Guides page.